nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

-#### Use case: Remove a cheese
+#### Use case: Delete a cheese

 **MSS**

-1. User enters the index of cheese to be removed.
+1. User enters the index of cheese to be deleted.
-2. CHIM removes the cheese from the list of cheese.
+2. CHIM deletes the cheese from the list of cheese.

    Use case ends.